DennisLiu1993/Walking-Man/README.md

 # Walking-Man Simulation # 小綠人
 Using MFC and its derived class -- CLight -- to simulate the animation of walking man alongside streets.

-The project demonstrates the basic concept of timer and 2d, 3d matrix application.
+The project demonstrates the concept of building C++ class, DC painting, drawing timing, 2D/3D matrix, and Timer.

 # Demo Gif
 ![image](https://github.com/DennisLiu1993/Walking-Man/blob/main/WalkingMan.gif)